tannerjt/clean-query-params/README.md

 # clean-query-params

 I often find myself needing to send URL's based on some kinds of an API call.
-If you are generating the URL through some kinds of API generator, you will most likely get a bunch of query parameters that you are not using.
+If you are generating the URL through some kind of API generator, you will most likely get a bunch of query parameters that you are not using.
 This is a common occurence when generating URL's for queries to ArcGIS Server.